iter-tools/iter-tools/README.md

 # Combine multiple iterators

-## chain
+## concat
 It chains multiple iterables in a single one.
 ```js
 chain([3, 5, 6], [1, 1], [10]); // 3, 5, 6, 1, 1, 10
 ```

-## async-chain
+## async-concat
-Same as chain but works on both sync and async iterables.
+Same as concat but works on both sync and async iterables.

-## concat
-Alias of chain

-## async-chain
-Alias of async-chain

 ## zip
 Zip receives 2 or more iterables.
 It returns an iterable of entries, each of which contains one item from each of the input iterables.
 The iteration stops when the shortest input iterable is exausted.